 You’re walking along, minding your business, humming the tune of a Natalie Cole song.
 When… flash!
 Blam!
 Alakazam!
 Some driver pulls too far into the crosswalk, throwing you head over heels.
 Luckily the nice old lady stops her car to ask if you’re okay.
 Aside from the throbbing pain in your arm, you feel like an El Camino just hit you.
 As she helps you to your feet, she confesses she doesn’t have insurance.
 Times are tough she says.
 “No kidding,” you think.
 “But someone’s going to pay for my medical bills, and I sure hope it’s not me.”
 Unfortunately, pedestrian accidents are becoming more common and with them oftentimes comes severe and life-long injuries.
 Motor vehicle and pedestrian accidents can involve a drunk driver under the influence.

 As you might suspect, not all auto accidents involve other motorists.
 According to the National Highway Traffic Safety Administration (NHTSA), in its 2009 Traffic Safety Facts Research Note (Highlights of 2009 Motor Vehicle Crashes, August 2010), over 2 million motor vehicle accidents took place nationally in 2009; but out of this number, 51,000 involved bicyclists, while 59,000 involved pedestrians.
 The fact is pedestrians and moving vehicles just don’t mix.
-As long as vehicles are on the road, the possibility remains that anyone could be the victim of a negligent motorist.
+As long as vehicles are on the road, anyone could be the victim of a negligent motorist.

 Recouping your Losses

 It’s been three weeks since the nice old lady who wasn’t paying attention to the crosswalk hit you.
-Your broken arm is feeling a little better, your bruises have almost disappeared… but the bills from your trip to the ER are starting to pile up.
+Your broken arm is feeling a little better, your bruises have almost disappeared… However, the bills from your trip to the ER are starting to pile up.
 Luckily for you, you have Uninsured Motorist (UM) coverage.
 Such coverage protects you when the party at fault does not have insurance coverage and you have medical expenses and bodily injury treatment to pay for.

 Uninsured Motorist (UM) Coverage for Pedestrians